sharof2016/arcade-game/README.md

 # Instructions:

 Use the arrow keys on the keyboard to move your Sprite (player) across the game board, avoiding all enemies.
-The goal is to get your Sprite to the river.
+The goal is to get your Player/Boy to the river.